Location: Dr. H. Bliss Murphy Cancer Centre

 If you are no longer interested in the position, you can withdraw your application by emailing [email protected] as soon as possible.

-Eastern Health is committed to inclusive and barrier-free recruitment, selection and onboarding processes.
-We are happy to assist applicants requesting support during the process.
-Please email [email protected] or call 777-7777 press 5 then press 2 (long distance 1-800-563-3693) outlining how we can help.
+Eastern Health is committed to inclusive and barrier-free recruitment, selection, and onboarding processes.
+We will be happy to work with applicants requesting support during the process.
+If you have any questions, feel free to contact our Recruitment Line at 777-7777 press 5 then press 2 (long distance 1-800-563-3693) outlining how we can help.

 EXTERNAL APPLICANTS: We thank all applicants for their interest; however, only those selected for an interview will be contacted.
 The successful candidate will be required to provide a satisfactory Certificate of Conduct from the RCMP or local Police (Vulnerable Sector Check may be required), educational documents, registration/licensure if applicable and Social Insurance Number.